codemirror/lang-example/README.md

  * Optionally add a license.

  * Publish.
-The `@codemirror` namespace is not open to third parties, so publish under `codemirror-lang-EXAMPLE` or similar.
+Put your package on npm under a name like `codemirror-lang-EXAMPLE`.